z-edit/zedit-skyrim-material-patcher/README.md

-# zedit-skyrim-keyword-fixes
+# zedit-skyrim-material-patcher
-A patcher to make keywords more consistent on Skyrim armors and weapons.
+A patcher to apply consistent material keywords to Skyrim armors and weapons.